danielkatz/sqlite-object-cache/readme.txt

 Without a persistent object cache, every WordPress page view must use your MariaDB or MySQL database server to retrieve everything about your site.
 When a user requests a page, WordPress starts from scratch and loads everything it needs from your database server.
 Only then can it deliver content to your user.
 With a persistent object cache, WordPress immediately loads much of the information it needs.
 This lightens the load on your  database server and delivers content to your users faster.

+<h4>Credits</h4>

 Thanks to [Till Krüss](https://profiles.wordpress.org/tillkruess/).
 His [Redis Object Cache](https://wordpress.org/plugins/redis-cache/) plugin serves as a model for this one.
 And thanks to [Ari Stathopoulos](https://profiles.wordpress.org/aristath/) and [Jonny Harris](https://profiles.wordpress.org/spacedmonkey/) for reviewing this.
 (All defects are, of course, entirely the author's responsibility.)

 And thanks to Jetbrains for the use of their software development tools, especially [PhpStorm](https://www.jetbrains.com/phpstorm/).
 It's hard to imagine how a plugin like this one could be developed without PhpStorm's tools for exploring epic code bases like WordPress's.

+<h4>How can I learn more about making my WordPress site more efficient?</h4>

+We offer several plugins to help with your site's database efficiency.
+You can [read about them here](https://www.plumislandmedia.net/wordpress/performance/optimizing-wordpress-database-servers/).

 == Installation ==